Chris-al-lynch/RobotProject/README.md

  There are 4 major components in this project:

  1) webapp - This is the front-end user component.
 I am new to webapp development, meaning all I have done at this point is a react tutorial and a react-route tutorial.
 I will be learning as I go, but plan on being an expert by the time I'm finished.
 This code will be developed using Node.js with React.
+I am starting with the webapp component.
+See the README.md file in the webapp directory for more information and progress.

  2) mysql - This is the storage for the webapp.
 It will store the configuration information that will be used by the robot interface code.